The Guide to Kaikoura on a Budget

 Finally, complete your visit to Kaikoura with a meal or takeaway at some of the town’s fabulous and affordable dining establishments.

 As seafood is king in Kaikoura, get your fix of Kiwi fish and chips, kumara chips or paua fritters at the likes of Cods & Crayfish (81 Beach Road) or Coopers Catch (9 West End).
+Continental Seafoods (47 Beach Road) is also affordable but the excessive use of plastic packaging is a bit of a downer unless you dine in.

-For that classic Kiwi cafe vibe with tons of cabinet goodies and hearty breakfasts, brunches and lunches, check out Why Not Cafe (66 West End) or pick up a Kiwi savoury pie from the Kaikoura Bakery (69A Beach Road).
+For that classic Kiwi cafe vibe with tons of cabinet goodies and hearty breakfasts, brunches and lunches, check out Why Not Cafe (66 West End) or pick up a Kiwi savoury pie from the Kaikoura Bakery (69a Beach Road).
 Need coffee?
 Bean Me Up (84 West End) is one of the locals’ favourite spots.

-Finally, for a sweet treat, don’t miss the infamous Poppy’s Handmade Ice Cream Parlour & Cafe (18 West End).
+For a sweet treat, don’t miss the infamous Poppy’s Handmade Ice Cream Parlour & Cafe (18 West End).
 Of course, the ice cream in an array of flavours is the highlight here, but you can also indulge in frozen yoghurt, deli food and hot meals.

-More About Kaikoura
+More About Kaikoura on a Budget

-That’s it from the travel guide to Kaikoura on a budget.
 Check out even more money-saving tips in The Travel Guide to New Zealand on a Budget.

-Author
+About The Author

 Laura S.